 Untraditional Trail Mix from Paleo on a Budget features just four ingredients: raw cashews, sliced raw almonds, raisins, and dairy-free chocolate chips.
 Cashews and almonds are great sources of magnesium, an essential mineral that can help relax your muscles and your mind.

 This Paleo Trail Mix by Nom Nom Paleo has a tropical flavor from dried pineapple and coconut.
 Almonds, sunflower seeds, and pumpkin seeds provide plenty of healthy fats, antioxidant vitamin E, and zinc.
 Zinc is an essential mineral that is of particular importance to male sexual health – it regulates testosterone production, and supports fertility and prostate health.

-The best thing about the Sweet and Salty Primal Trail Mix by Marks Daily Apple is the warm and comforting flavors of vanilla, nutmeg, and cinnamon.
-Of course, the raw nuts, seeds, and apricots sweetened with a touch of raw honey may be just as fantastic.
+The best thing about the Sweet and Salty Primal Trail Mix by Marks Daily Apple is the warm and comforting flavours of vanilla, nutmeg, and cinnamon.
+Of course, the raw nuts, seeds, and apricots sweetened with a touch of raw honey are swell as well!
 Be sure to use sea salt and not refined table salt – sea salt is a natural source of essential minerals.
-Table salt is highly processed and has been stripped of its beneficial minerals, and often contains undesirable additives.

 Raw Vegan Trail Mix Recipes

 Vegan trail mix recipes will be free of all animal products, and some may include raw ingredients as well.
 Raw foods are never heated above 115 degrees in order to maintain the living enzymes that support digestive and overall health and wellbeing.
 These “living” plant foods will energize your body while exciting your tastebuds.